-Once I get bit, I immediately apply this balm to my bite for relief, but the best thing is that within the hour the bump is almost gone and I never deal with the incessant itching again!
+Once I get mosquito bites, I immediately apply this balm to my bite for relief, but the best thing is that within the hour the bump is almost gone and I never deal with the incessant itching again!
 This is an easy recipe and super convenient when you keep it in a deodorant container or a lip balm tube for a hands-free application!

-This Bug Bite Balm is a salve that will relieve itching, reduce swelling and accelerate healing of a bug bite or sting.
+This DIY Bug Bite Balm is a salve that will relieve itching, reduce swelling and accelerate healing of a bug bite or bee sting.
 It contains no petroleum, artificial scents, colors or chemicals.

 DIY Bug Bite Balm Ingredients: